 The best way to explore Cadiz, is to walk around the city.
 I mean literarlly.
 You can easily follow the pavement around the city.
 The ocean on one hand, the city on the other, you’ll see colourful houses, historic defence towers and the best beaches of the city!

-Green Route: approximately 1,7 km focussing on the area around the Cadiz Cathedral.
-These are the oldest quarters of town.
+- Green Route: approximately 1,7 km focussing on the area around the Cadiz Cathedral.
+These are the oldest quarters of the town.

-Orange Route: approximately 7 km.
+- Orange Route: approximately 7 km.
 This route is almost circular and walks around the city of Cadiz.
-Main focus is the old defence works of the city.
+The main focus is the old defense works of the city.

-Purple Route: approximately 2,8 km.
-The route focuses on highlights of the 17th and 18th century when the city became rich from trade with America.
+- Purple Route: approximately 2,8 km.
+The route focuses on highlights of the 17th and 18th centuries when the city became rich from trade with America.